 Altitude Sickness and Medication

 After talking with our group leader about my concerns about how I was feeling, the topic of medication came up.
-I asked his thoughts on whether I’d benefit from taking Diamox/acetazolamide, a drug frequently taken for altitude sickness.
+I asked his thoughts on whether I’d benefit from taking Diamox (acetazolamide), a drug frequently taken for altitude sickness.
 He advised me to start taking it.
 Most others had taken it as a preventative measure and had reported tingling in their fingers and later, tingling in other body areas.
 All part of the experience then!

 Our leader explained that by thinning the blood, the drug therefore enabled the body to transport oxygen around faster, making respiration more efficient.
-As we had no internet access at the time and I hadn’t researched it greatly beforehand, I decided to take it.
-It’s impossible to know if it helped – how bad would I have felt if I hadn’t started taking it?
-But it had some effect on me; the next morning’s breakfast was accompanied by electric shock sensations in my fingers!
+As we had no internet access at the time and I hadn’t researched it in detail beforehand, I decided to take it.
+It’s impossible to know if it helped.
+I’d never know how I would have felt if I hadn’t started taking it, after all!
+But it had some effect on me; the next morning’s breakfast was accompanied by electric shock sensations in my fingers.
 Yup, I’m awake now.
 Not entirely pleasant but an interesting experience all the same.
 Thankfully this only lasted a few minutes but would occur on and off during the day in random places as described.
 Intriguing.